SomeAnticsDev/someantics.dev/src/streams/2022-05-03-typographic-accessibility.md

 ---
-title: Accessible Typeface Design with Bruno Maag
+title: Typographic Accessibility with Bruno Maag
-thumbnailTitle: Accessible Typeface Design
+thumbnailTitle: Typographic Accessibility
 hosts:
   - Ben Myers
   - Bruno Maag
 tags:
   - Web Accessibility
+  - Typography
 ---

 Typography is a key component of visual identity, and it can make our break our content's readability.
 Join us for Some Antics as type designer [Bruno Maag](https://twitter.com/bruno_maag) shows us how to ensure typeface design is accessible and readable for as many people as possible!